histrio/web/content/_index.md

 > `$ echo "hi" | rage -r "$(curl https://github.com/histrio.keys)" -a > secret.age`

-or use `age1fht3gvntpeffl65jjhdlremkl8nqe2p0ml3e2zwf0n6jd7g7lsese4hscr` recipient.

-Add my `Crev ID` as a trusty reviewer:

-> `$ cargo crev id trust IQf_sAJ3ZBNx7Hv-WofiV9TGr61osiyUHsi36sVGyOE`

-Also I have some education in reserve-officer training department as a signaller and have a radio amateur license (CEPT NOVICE).
-So you could try to contact me with a morse code by calling `UB4RCF` :laughing:

 ---

 Here are the *unholy bunch of badges* for places where you can find me also: